Domain-Generalizable Multiple-Domain Clustering: Method

-{2. \em Domain balancing:} Since we are given samples from several source domains, quite often, the population of samples from each domain is different.
-Such domain imbalance can cause poor generalization since the model may learn only from the highly populated domain.
-We use a simple approach to mitigate this phenomenon by choosing a domain uniformly and then picking a sample from the chosen domain.
+Our pre-training strategy generalizes MoCoV2 \citep{2020arXiv200304297C} for multiple domains by introducing four components that enable learning robust domain-agnostic embeddings.
+First, we introduce style transfer augmentations, and using a contrastive loss, we learn a representation invariant to stylistic variations across domains.
+We further introduce an adversarial loss to eliminate domain-specific information at the distribution level.
+To stabilize the multi-domain contrastive training process, we introduce domain-specific queues, each tailored to a distinct domain.
+This prevents pushing apart representations from different domains and encourages learning content rather than domain-specific features.
+Additionally, we address domain imbalance by implementing a virtual balancing approach to mitigate the impact of population differences across domains.
+These pre-training components are detailed below, followed by a description of the contrastive learning framework used here.

+{1. \em Style transfer augmentation:} We propose incorporating style augmentations into our contrastive loss to attenuate the influence of ``style'' on our extracted representation.
+Specifically, with probability $p_{st}$ we perform a style transfer augmentation $\mathcal{ST}(x_i)$.
+This example is then fed into a contrastive loss with $x_i$ that learns a mapping such that $\mathcal{ST}(x_i)$ and $x_i$ are indistinguishable.
+To augment with varying styles of domains, we use \cite{2017arXiv170306868H}; this allows us to enhance the ability of our feature extractor to ignore domain-specific features.

+{2. \em Adversarial loss:} We add a complementary step to remove domain-specific information at the distribution level.
+We achieve this using an adversarial domain loss \citep{https://doi.org/10.48550/arxiv.1409.7495}.
+Specifically, we train our feature extractor $f_e$ to learn features that are not influenced by domain identity.
+To do this, we "fool" a domain classifier $f_d$ by updating the weights of $f_e$ using a constant $\lambda_d \ge 0$ and the gradient of $f_d$ denoted as $\frac{\partial \mathcal{L}_{f_d}}{\partial \theta_d}$.
+This technique is called a gradient reversal layer.
+This encourages the feature extractor to remove the domain-specific information.
+We note that the label of the domain is generally available for free; for instance, in medical applications, this could refer to the imaging technology.

-{3. \em Multi queue:} Multiple-domain self-supervised feature extraction is prone to focus on domain-related features resulting in poor performance.
-Specifically, a single negative sample queue has shown inferior results compared to multiple domain-specific queues \cite{https://doi.org/10.48550/arxiv.2112.02300}.
-Following this work, we employ a domain-specific queue $Q=[Q_1,Q_2,...,Q_d]$ each with size $N_q$ for each of the $d$ domains.
+{3. \em Domain-specific queues:} In contrastive training, negative samples are stored in queues.
+To avoid pushing apart the representations of different domains, we use multiple domain-specific queues \citep{harary2022unsupervised}.
+Specifically, we introduce domain-specific queues $Q=[Q_1,Q_2,...,Q_d]$ each with size $N_q$ for each of the $d$ domains.
 The negative examples $u^-_i$ are drawn from the same domain as the positive sample, which makes the discrimination more challenging and encourages the model to focus on the content rather than the domain.
-For efficiency, positive samples $u^+_i$ are stored in the relevant negative domain queue for later use.
+Positive samples $u^+_i$ are stored in the relevant domain queue for later use as negative examples.